 There’s been a pub in Godney servicing the thirsty throats of Levels farmworkers for many centuries.
 The last owners ran it for 120 years, but on one day in 1976, they ran out of cider and lost the trust of the next two generations of locals.

-Just last year, the pub was taken over, revamped and restored, and now has about six casks of grown-ups’ apple juice on the bar to make sure that the such a thing never happens again.
+the pub has been renovated, revamped and restored, and now has about six casks of grown-ups’ apple juice on the bar to make sure that the such a thing never happens again.
 Check out the photos on the right for proof.